Intern Orientation

 Community Intervention

-Interns partner with senior staff members in the areas of liaison relationships and committee involvement - Outreach Presentations
+Consultation and Liaison Relationships.
+Interns are expected to partner with senior staff members in the areas of liaison relationships and committee involvement.

 Professional Topics Seminar